misterpokeylope/jekyll-blog/_posts/2014-1-2-new-year.markdown

 content more interesting content than changes I made to the internals of this blog.
 However, I've reached a plateau in terms of changes I want to make, so there isn't much more I can even post about it.
 Recently I've embedded Mozilla's [Fira Typeface][fira] in place of the user's predefined font.
-It should show up just fine on Firefox and webkit browsers, but I have no idea about Internet Explorer other than IE11, or others.
+The new fonts should show up just fine on Firefox and webkit browsers, but I have no idea about Internet Explorer other than IE11, or others.
 Just in case there are other pleasant fallbacks in place.
 The site may load a bit slower now since it has to load the fonts, but it shouldn't be too